robinp7720/Blue-Stats-Minecraft/README.md

 Attribution-NonCommercial-ShareAlike 4.0 International license with the following notices:
 You may not remove branding (BlueStats, _OvErLoRd_, Lolmewn, and their respected links)

+The global top stats layout is copied from here: http://bootdey.com/snippets/view/Dashboard-user-128 and is released under the MIT licanse